things to do in Raleigh

 Known to many as the “City of Oaks” because of its huge forested natural parks, Raleigh, North Carolina, has many enticing reasons to visit.

-Wandering the streets of the alluring Oakwood neighborhood, with its well-preserved 19th-century houses, is one of the essential things to do in Raleigh for history lovers.
-Next, take time to tour the historic North Carolina State Capitol Building — as well as the birthplace of a United States President at Mordecai Historic Park.
+Wander the streets of the alluring Oakwood neighborhood, tour the historic North Carolina State Capitol Building — as well as the birthplace of a United States President at Mordecai Historic Park.
+Enjoy the buzz of a college football game as they cheer on NC State University’s Wolfpack at Carter-Finley Stadium.
+And the list goes on.

 1 – Get uplifted at the North Carolina Museum of Art